keymapperorg/KeyMapper/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:

 Upload a backup of your keymaps.
-(Follow the guide here.)[https://keymapperorg.github.io/KeyMapper/user-guide/backup-restore]
+[Follow the guide here](https://keymapperorg.github.io/KeyMapper/user-guide/backup-restore)

 **Expected behavior**
 A clear and concise description of what you expected to happen.